| Brent Ingram

 Brent Ingram is in his eighth year as the assistant director of media relations at Kentucky and in his 11th year working in the UK media relations office.
 Ingram is responsible for all the publicity efforts for the UK baseball program, serves as the assistant contact for UK football, and functions as the secondary web coordinator for Kentucky's athletics website, UKathletics.com.

-Ingram has served as the baseball contact for eight seasons and the men's soccer contact for seven seasons.
-His 2014 time with UK football marks his second tenure with the program, serving as an assistant during the 2006 Music City Bowl Championship season.
+Ingram has served as the baseball contact for nine seasons and was the men's soccer contact for seven seasons, also working with the UK rifle program during its national title run.
+His 2014 time with UK football marked his second tenure with the program, serving as an assistant during the 2006 Music City Bowl Championship season.